razor-network/docs-v2/docs/razor-go/commands/expose-metrics.md

 title: Expose Metrics
 ---

-To place monitoring and alerting to a staker we are exposing Prometheus-based metrics.
-Which will provide metric at `/mertics` GET endpoint for Prometheus to scrap.
+To integrate monitoring and alerting for a staker we are exposing Prometheus-based metrics.
+Which will provide metric at /metrics GET endpoint for Prometheus to scrap.

 ### Prerequisites